 Mono and poly-unsaturated fats have health benefits.
 The bet mono-unsaturated fat is the Oleic acid or Omega 9 found in high levels in olive oil, walnut oil, almond oil, or sesame oil.

-The best poly-unsaturated fats are Linoleic and linoleic fatty acids or omega 3 and 6 which are found in Walnut Oil.
+The best poly-unsaturated fats are linoleic fatty acids or omega 3 and 6 which are found in Walnut Oil.

 A balanced intake of omega 3 and 6 along with a high level of omega 9 significantly aid in reducing the risk of a cardiovascular related disease.

 Olive oil is a significant source of omega 9.